dtulibrary/enricher/README.md

   -  ~~At present, we use GenStage defaults (between 500 and 1000) for determining Solr query size and we commit updates after each batch.
 It may be appropriate to configure a larger batch size.~~
   -  GenStage Flow might be a more suitable design pattern.
   - We need to get a handle on release and deploy packaging.
+  -  Provide information on batch size and estimated time of completion through the web interface.

 ## Build